openscm/openscm/docs/usage.rst

 API also allows for giving it as a string with the hierarchical levels separated by ``|``, e.g. ``"Emissions|CO2|Industrial"``.

-See :ref:`parameter-hierarchy` for the standard parameters in OpenSCM.
+See :ref:`standard-parameters` for the standard parameters in OpenSCM.

 .. _timeframes: